UPDATED SEPT. 5

-After a summer of lifts, practice and finally a scrimmage, it’s game time.
-The season has just begun.
+After a summer of lifting, practices and a scrimmage, it was game time.

 Under the stadium lights at Echo Park Aug.
-29 at 7 p.m., the Jags face the Chaparral Wolverines, after a face-off the previous year resulting in a victory 28-0 W.
+29 at 7 p.m., the Jags faced the Chaparral Wolverines, after a face-off the previous year resulting in a victory 28-0 W.

-The only difference is this time they’re away—no home-field advantage.
+The only difference was this time they were visitors—no home-field advantage.

 “My highlight of the game was our team scoring the first touchdown because of all the excitement on the sideline and in the crowd,” Vasquez said.